 The Chancel Arch, in which the loft and screen stood, was raised in 1878 by about 6 feet.
 It must have been very cramped before that.
 Notice also the piscina (small sink in which the communion vessels were washed after a Mass) in the wall on the south side.
 This one is a Victorian replacement for the remains of the one they found there beneath the plaster that was removed from the walls.
 It is sure proof that there would have been an altar on the screen.

 The artwork for the rood screen has been created by Julie Cannon

 A self taught artist working mainly in watercolour, Julie Cannon moved from Bristol to the Forest of Dean in 2016 and was able to fulfil a life long dream of letting the ideas and her love of animals and birds spill onto paper.
 Telling the stories of the creatures that she sees and meets locally, with vintage finds acting as perches, Julie chooses lively poses for her subjects and paints them to showcase their personalities with expressions that have them leaping off of the paper.
-Julie has recently joined the Made in Ross art gallery, in the market house, High Street, Ross on Wye and has been inspired to use her illustrative style on the local historical buildings which add to her portfolio that also includes room interiors and wildlife sketches on handmade cotton rag paper.
+Julie is a cower of Urchin’s Gallery in the Crofts and has been inspired to use her illustrative style on the local historical buildings which add to her portfolio that also includes room interiors and wildlife sketches on handmade cotton rag paper.